paulet-art/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 3-Display the content of /etc/passwd and /etc/hosts
 task 4-Display the last 10 lines of /etc/passwd
 task 5-Display the first 10 lines of /etc/passwd
+task 6- a script that displays the third line of the file iacta